alcrene/sinn-full/README.md

    `python3 rename.py <projectname>` \
    This will replace all occurrences of “sinnfull” with your chosen project name.
 5. Run the _install.sh_ script.
    - This will work on Linux and MacOS.
-If you are on Windows, or prefer to know what you are installing, see [Installation](#installation).
+If you are on Windows, or prefer to know what you are installing, see the [Installation](#installation) instructions below.
 6. Run `smttask init`, as indicated by the installation script.
 7. (Optional but recommended) [Change the master entropy value](sinnfull/rng.py).